nationbuilder/api_docs/doc/donations_api.md

 * `succeeded_since` - donations succeeded since the given date
 * `created_since` - donations created since the given date
 * `failed_since` - donations that failed to process since the given date
+* `donor_id` - the id of the donor, the response returns all donations made by this record

 ### Example